Best Position to Sleep with a Stuffy Nose

 With fall here and the weather fluctuating between summer heat and winter chill, a sensitive nose may get stuffy.
 With less humidity in the air and the radiators coming alive, the drier air can also leave your nose more susceptible to cold and flu season.
 You may even suffer from autumn allergies.
 Trying to sleep with nasal congestion is challenging.
-Let’s look at the best position to sleep well with a stuffy nose.
+Let’s look at the best sleeping position, to sleep well with a stuffy nose.

 What Causes a Stuffy Nose?